sean-garwood/top_odinbook/README.md

 1. There should be an index page for posts, which shows all the recent posts from the current user and users they are following.
 1. Set up a mailer to send a welcome email when a new user signs up.
 Use the Letter Opener gem to test it in development mode.
 1. Deploy your App to a hosting provider.

-#### todo

 1. Set up an email provider and start sending real emails.
-1. (NOT SPECIFIED, BUT NICE TO HAVE) Allow users to view and accept friend requests.
-This could be done on the views/requests/index.html.erb with embedded buttons

 ##### Extra credit